How to Teach With Google Earth

 An effective means of keeping up with Google Earth developments is to attend or consult the literature or web content for meetings.
-Regularly occurring events that focus on geobrowsers are offered at meetings of the Geological Society of America, the American Geophysical Union, and the Where 2.0 (2009) conference.
+Regularly occurring events that focus on geobrowsers are offered at meetings of the Geological Society of America and the American Geophysical Union.

 Google allows non-commercial personal use of the images created from Google Earth, provided that copyrights and attributions are preserved.
 Works created by an agency of the United States government are public domain at the moment of creation.
 This means that those images can be freely modified, redistributed and used for commercial purposes.